ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Reference: {{&SELF}}

-Client applications can use this resource type to discover a group membership resource at an OSCORE Group Manager, where to send a request for joining the corresponding OSCORE group.
+Client applications can use this resource type to discover a group-membership resource at an OSCORE Group Manager, where to send a request for joining the corresponding OSCORE group.

 ## ACE Groupcomm Errors {#iana-ace-groupcomm-errors}